-In our experience, a food stamp investigation can take from one month to a couple of years.
+In our experience, a food stamp investigation in New York can take from a half a year to a couple of years.
 The most important thing to do is to hire an attorney so that you will not crack under pressure and will not provide incriminating information to the investigator.

 No matter how long the food stamp investigation takes, the investigator may ultimately settle the case with no criminal liability.
 But they like to build a strong criminal case against you first.
 Which is something that you would rather do without.

-And this is why continuing to speak to a food stamp investigator is a bad idea.
-Because you will end up providing more incriminating evidence against yourself.
+And this is why speaking to an investigator is likely a bad idea.
+Because you will end up providing incriminating evidence against yourself.

-But ignoring the investigation is also a bad idea, because it will not go away on its own, it will only get escalated to the District Attorney’s Office.
+Ignoring the investigation is also a bad idea, because it will not go away on its own, it will only get escalated to the District Attorney’s Office.
 That’s because even though they don’t have your testimony, they typically already have enough documentary evidence to build a successful criminal case against you.
-Here is the kind of evidence they might have:

-This is why the best way to resolve a food stamp investigation is to have an attorney handle it for you.
-Attorneys are trained to protect your rights no matter how long the food stamp investigation takes.
+The the best way to resolve a food stamp investigation is to have a food stamp fraud lawyer handle it for you.
+Food stamp fraud lawyers are trained to protect your rights.

-If a food stamp investigator sees that you are not following up, they may try to contact you.
+If a Department of Social Services investigator sees that you are not following up, they may try to contact you.
 You can just tell them that you cannot talk to them.
 There is no need to worry about disappointing the investigator.
-They understand that remaining silent is your right no matter hold long the food stamp investigation takes, and that letting you remain silent is a part of their job.
+They understand that remaining silent is your right and that letting you remain silent is a part of their job.

 - They can pretend to be friendly